Minyus/RingFit_MegaMan/README.md

 7. Connect Titan Two to your Nintendo Switch Dock (using "Output" connector of Titan Two).
 Use an additional Micro-USB cable if you have so you can monitor the signals from Joy-Cons in Gtuner IV application.
 Otherwise, you need to disconnect the Micro-USB cable that connects Titan Two and PC.

+8. Set the number indicated by LED on Titan Two to 0 by pressing the DOWN/UP button and start Mega Man in Nintendo Switch.

+9. Set the number indicated by LED on Titan Two to the memory slot number (e.g. 1) to enable the installed gpc script.

-8. Install the 2 Joy-Cons to Ring-Con and leg strap, respectively.
+10. Install the 2 Joy-Cons to Ring-Con and leg strap, respectively.

+11. Enjoy!

 ## Other games to play with Ring Fit Adventure controller